atruong39/cse15l-lab-reports/lab-report-1-week-2.md

 $ ssh cs15lwi22afi@ieng6.ucsd.edu
 ```

-Since this is likely your first time connecting to this server, you will likely get a message like this:
+Since this is likely your first time connecting to the server, you will likely get a message like this:

 ![Image](./step3b.png)